-Foreside Fund Services, LLC, located at Three Canal Plaza, Suite 100, Portland, Maine 04101, serves as the distributor in connection with the continuous offering of the Funds' shares.
+Foreside Fund Services, LLC, located at Three Canal Plaza, Suite 100, Portland, Maine 04101, serves as the distributor ("Distributor") in connection with the continuous offering of the Fund's shares.
 The Distributor is a broker-dealer registered with the SEC under the Securities Exchange Act of 1934 and a member of the Financial Industry Regulatory Authority.
-The Trust offers Shares of the Funds for sale through the Distributor in Creation Units.
+The Trust offers Shares of the Fund for sale through the Distributor in Creation Units.
 The Distributor will not accept purchase or sell orders in quantities less than Creation Units.
-The Distributor will deliver a Prospectus to persons purchasing Creation Units and will maintain records of Creation Unit orders placed and confirmations furnished by it.
+The Distributor will deliver a Prospectus to Authorized Participants that purchase Creation Units and will maintain records of Creation Unit orders placed and confirmations furnished by it.
 Pursuant to a Distribution Services Agreement, the Advisor pays the Distributor for distribution-related services.